 This course examines societal and personal attitudes, beliefs, values, assumptions and biases about culture, language, identity, family structures, ability and socioeconomic status.
 It focuses on the concepts of cultural competency in the early childhood classroom, and culturally sensitive/competent approaches to working with diverse populations of children and their families.
-Ideas and examples for creating culturally diverse and anti-bias curricula, materials and environments are featured.
 (CSU)